 SUNDERLAND 0 MANCHESTER UNITED 3

-April 9 (Reuters) - Manchester United put a spate of recent draws behind them with a routine 3-0 win at bottom club Sunderland to move fifth in the Premier League on Sunday.
+April 9 (Reuters) - Manchester United put a spate of recent draws behind them to boost their top-four hopes with a routine 3-0 victory at bottom club Sunderland to move fifth in the Premier League on Sunday.

 Once again it was veteran Swede Zlatan Ibrahimovic who provided the inspiration for Jose Mourinho's side, scoring the opener and setting up a late goal for Marcus Rashford.

 Henrikh Mkhitaryan was also on target while Sunderland had Seb Larsson sent off shortly before halftime.

 Six draws in their last nine league games had eroded United's hopes of a top-four finish and victory over Sunderland was imperative if they were to stay in touch.

 They were frustrated for 30 minutes but once Ibrahimovic produced a clinical finish for his 28th goal of the season in all competitions they were untroubled.

 "The result was good.
 We resisted the results of yesterday when Manchester City and Liverpool won, they left us in a position of 'yes' or 'no'.
 It was 'yes'," Mourinho, whose side moved above Arsenal and are four points behind Manchester City with a game in hand, told Sky Sport.